innot/argparseDecorator/docs/source/intro.rst

 Introduction
 ============

-argparseDecorator is a tool to ease working with the Python argparse_ library to build custom command line interpreters.
+argparseDecorator is a tool to ease working with the Python :external:mod:`argparse` library to build custom command line interpreters.

-Instead of setting up the 'ArgumentParser' object by hand and then adding all the required arguments the argparseDecorator supplies a custom decorator_ to mark functions as a command and to generate the ArgumentParser from the function signature.
+Instead of setting up the :external:class:`~argparse.ArgumentParser` object by hand and then adding all the required arguments the argparseDecorator supplies a custom decorator_ to mark functions as a command and to generate the ArgumentParser from the function signature.